Optimization with Multi-sourced Information and Unknown Reliability: A Distributionally Robust Approach: Tractable Reformulations of the MR-DRO Model

-Such loss functions commonly appear, for example, in multi-item newsvendor problems and production planning problems with uncertain demands.
-We define $\|\bm{\xi}\|_{N} = \sum_{n=1}^{N}\|\bm{\xi}_{n}\|$ to measure the overall uncertainty across $N$ and here we require the $\|\cdot\|$ on $\mathbb{R}^{M}$ to be the same norm we used in the definition of the Wasserstein metric \eqref{eq:Wasserstein-metric}.
+Note that such loss functions commonly appear, for example, in multi-item newsvendor problems and production planning problems under uncertain demands.
+We define $\|\bm{\xi}\|_{N} = \sum_{n=1}^{N}\|\bm{\xi}_{n}\|$ to measure the overall uncertainty across $N$ and also require the $\|\cdot\|$ on $\mathbb{R}^{M}$ to be the same norm we used in the definition of the Wasserstein metric \eqref{eq:Wasserstein-metric}.